u7122029/batch-normalisation/readme.md

 I first implement my version of batch normalisation, then use unit tests to compare between the official pytorch implementation and my own.

 ## Results
-It appears that our 1D and 2D implementations are consistent with those of pytorch, though this is only true when they are set to train mode.

-I am not sure why the output differences are miniscule in eval mode.
-This could be a bug in pytorch, or it could just be an implementation flaw.
-I might want to ask about this in the pytorch forums before raising an issue in the official repo.
+Our 1D and 2D batchnorm implementations are exactly the same as those of PyTorch, barring some missing features.
+Our work has succeeded in capturing the main essence of batch normalisation, and the missing features are just some extras that are usually considered in very niche scenarios.

 ## References (Informal)
 1. https://pytorch.org/docs/stable/generated/torch.nn.BatchNorm1d.html